 - Authority is about reputation, particularly among other experts and influencers in the industry.

-- When others see an individual or website as the go-to source of information about a topic, that’s authority.
+- Authoritative sites are seen as the go-to source of information about a topic.

 - Authority is relative and specific to an area of expertise.